From 1999 To 2016, America Lost 11.4 Million People From the Workforce - Slashdot

 Indeed.
 Despite African-Americans being probably the most hurt by mass immigration they continue to support it.
 In reality the working class gets shafted by both parties, they just say it differently.
 The African Americans are shafted by the Democrats just as the white working class has been shafted by both the Democrats and the Republicans.
 An astute person would observe that the working class gets shafted by both parties.
 An astute observant person might even try and organize along economic lines ins

-Depends on who you ask if it even matters (Score:4, Interesting)
+Depends on who you ask if it even matters (Score:5, Interesting)

 People look at employment and treat it as a measure of poverty.
 When that doesn't satisfy, they look at things like number of employed and the labor force participation rate.
 The dialogue goes in the direction of "why isn't everyone working?"